NationalSecurityAgency/ghidra/GhidraDocs/GhidraClass/BSim/BSimTutorial_Basic_Queries.md

 ``<ghidra_install_dir>/GPL/DemanglerGnu/os/mac_arm_64/demangler_gnu_v2_41``.
     - This executable is based on the same source code as the executable in `example` but compiled for a different architecture.
     - **Note**: this file has the same name as the one used to populate the BSim database, so you will have to give the resulting Ghidra program a different name or import it into a different directory in your Ghidra project.
 1. Navigate to ``_expandargv`` and issue a BSim query.
-What differences do you see regarding ``memmove`` and ``memcpy``?
+In the decompiler diff view, what differences do you see regarding ``memmove`` and ``memcpy``?
-   <details><summary>In the arm64 version...</summary> Answer: In the arm64_version, the compiler replaced these functions with __memmove_chk and __memcpy_chk.
+   <details><summary>In the arm64 version...</summary> In the arm64_version, the compiler replaced these functions with __memmove_chk and __memcpy_chk.
 The __chk versions have an extra parameter related to preventing buffer overflows.
 Neither the names nor the bodies of callees are incorporated into BSim signatures, but the arguments of a call are, so this change partly explains why the BSim vectors are not identical.</details>
-1. Examine the ``Listing View`` tab and verify that the architectures are different.
+1. Examine the **Listing View** tab and verify that the architectures are different.

 ## A Remark on Query Thresholds and Indices